-You can prepare for the WorkKeys assessment for your Career Readiness Certification (CRC) at one of our adult education sites!
+You can get your Career Readiness Certification (CRC) at several of our adult education sites!

-Career Ready 101 is a pre-WorkKeys instructional tool that helps prepare individuals for the WorkKeys assessments.
-It is the first step toward achieving a Career Readiness Certificate.
-Career Ready 101 is available via the Internet or print.Even if a job seeker has a high school diploma, GED or post-secondary degree, the Arkansas CRC further verifies that they can handle tasks such as reading instructions and directions, working with figures, and finding information – tasks common in today’s workplace.
+- Career Ready 101 is a pre-WorkKeys instructional tool that helps prepare individuals for the WorkKeys assessments.
+Career Ready 101 is available on the Internet or in print.Even if you have a high school diploma, GED or post-secondary degree, the Arkansas CRC further verifies that you can handle common workplace tasks such as reading instructions and directions, working with figures, and finding information.

-Reading for Information – The ability to understand information in common workplace
+Reading for Information – The ability to understand information in common work

 documents such as letters, memos, procedures and instructions.